Yandex Cloud

 Note

-The cURL section contains sample requests to an alias for the cURL and gRPCurl utilities.
+The cURL section contains examples of requests to an alias for cURL and gRPCurl.

-You can use the gRPCurl utility to make gRPC calls.
+You can use gRPCurl to make gRPC calls.

 grpcurl \